 Research

-If you want to enjoy your visit to Malia, Greece, the most crucial tip I can give is to do your research beforehand since there are few signs on-site.
+If you want to enjoy your visit to Malia, Greece, the most crucial tip I can give is to research beforehand since there are few signs on-site.

-You don’t want to be walking among ruins you know nothing about.
-But since you’re already reading this guide, I think you are on the right track.
+You don’t want to be walking among ruins you know nothing about, but since you’re already reading this guide, I think you’re on the right track.

 Guide